-The overarching objective of Nevada's plan is to achieve conservation through net conservation gain of sage-grouse habitat due to new anthropogenic disturbances within the Sage-Grouse Management Area (SGMA; Figure 2) in order to stop the decline of sage-grouse populations.
-Net conservation gain is defined as the State's objective to maintain the current quantity and quality of sage-grouse habitat within the SGMA at the state-wide level by protecting existing sage-grouse habitat or by mitigating for loss due to anthropogenic disturbances.
+The overarching objective of Nevada's plan is to achieve conservation through net conservation gain of sage-grouse habitat through compensatory mitigation for new anthropogenic disturbances impacting habitat within the Service Area (Figure 1) in order to stop the decline of sage-grouse populations.
+Net conservation gain is defined as the State's objective to maintain the current quantity and quality of sage-grouse habitat within the Service Area at the state-wide level by protecting existing sage-grouse habitat or by mitigating for loss due to anthropogenic disturbances.
 Mitigation requirements are determined by the Conservation Credit System.
 This objective will be measured by the credit to debit ratio.

 Anthropogenic disturbance is defined here as any human-caused activity or action or human-created physical structures that may have adverse impacts on sage-grouse or their habitat.
-The term anthropogenic disturbance and its associated conservation policies will include, but not limited to the following project categories: mineral development and exploration and its associated infrastructure; renewable and non-renewable energy production, transmission, and distribution and its associated infrastructure; paved and unpaved roads and highways; cell phone towers; landfills; pipelines; residential and commercial subdivisions; activities undertaken pursuant to special use permits and right-of-way grants; and other infrastructure development.
-Livestock operations and agricultural activities and infrastructure related to ranch and farm businesses (e.g. water troughs, fences, etc.) are not included in this definition, though Section 7.5 and Appendix A address how to minimize impacts to sage-grouse and their habitat from these activities.
+The term anthropogenic disturbance and its associated conservation policies will include, but not limited to the following project categories: mineral development and its associated infrastructure and exploration ; renewable and non-renewable energy production, transmission, and distribution and its associated infrastructure; paved and unpaved roads and highways; cell phone towers; landfills; pipelines; residential and commercial subdivisions; activities undertaken pursuant to special use permits and right-of-way grants; and other infrastructure development.
+Livestock operations and agricultural activities and infrastructure related to ranch and farm businesses (e.g. water troughs, fences, etc.) are considered "de minimis" and not included in this definition, though Section 7.5 and Appendix A address how to minimize impacts to sage-grouse and their habitat from these activities.